-Prior to joining the foundation, Maryati spent eight years as a national coordinator/director for Publish What You Pay (PWYP) Indonesia and as Asia Pacific representative at PWYP global council.
-She pioneered the establishment of Extractive Industries Transparency Initiative Indonesia and sat on the multi-stakeholder implementing body at the Coordinating Ministry of Economic Affairs.
+Prior to joining the foundation, Maryati spent eight years as a national coordinator/director for Publish What You Pay (PWYP) Indonesia and as Asia Pacific representative at the PWYP global council.
+She led the establishment of Extractive Industries Transparency Initiative Indonesia and sat on the multi-stakeholder implementing body at the Coordinating Ministry of Economic Affairs.

-Maryati was also involved in the launching of Open Government Partnership (OGP) in Indonesia—a multilateral initiative for openness, innovation, and championing cross-sector leaders—and sat as a core team member in the President Delivery Unit from 2011-2013, in addition to serving as a steering committee member of OGP Global.
-Before that, she was the program manager and extractive industries specialist at PATTIRO, an organization that focuses on good governance, transparency and accountability, and a research and development manager for Parliament Watch.
+Maryati was also involved in the launching of Open Government Partnership (OGP) in Indonesia—a multilateral initiative for openness, innovation, and championing of cross-sector leaders—and sat as a core team member in the President Delivery Unit from 2011-2013, in addition to serving as a steering committee member of OGP Global.
+Before that, she was the program manager and extractive industries specialist at PATTIRO, an organization that focuses on good governance, transparency, and accountability, and a research and development manager for Parliament Watch.
 She currently serves as the global envoy for Open Government Partnership and a member of the advisory board for the Brookings Institution’s Leveraging Transparency to Reduce Corruption program, which focuses on the natural resource value chain.